 How Does Udacity Work?

-Studying on Udacity is a very simple process.
+Studying at Udacity is a very simple process.
 It’s easy even for someone who has never learned online before.
 To clarify, the program I took on Udacity was the Digital Marketing Nanodegree.
 Thus, that’s what I will be using as my point of reference.
 It’s important to realize that other Nanodegree programs might differ in some ways.
 But, the basic working process of Udacity remains the same across the board.

 Taking a Nanodegree on Udacity involves the following steps: